teddy-ross/Picasso/README.md

 This code base originated as a project in a course at Duke University.
 The professors realized that the code could be designed better and refactored.
 This code base has some code leftover from the original version.

 ## Extensions
-1. User can use the Up and Down arrow keys to navigate through the expression that they have evlautated in the current session.
+1. User can use the Up and Down arrow keys to navigate through the expression that they have evaluated in the current session.
 2. Generate expressions randomly - User can press the random button, which will create and show a randomly generated expression in the textfield.
 You can then evaluate by pressing the button or focusing the text box and hitting enter.
 3. User can use command/cntrl and +/- to zoom in and out of the image.
 User must click into text box.
-4. User can animate a function by typing animate("function goes here")
+4. User can animate a function by typing animate(<expression>)